12 Questions to Ask Your Doctor About Asthma in Children

 Doctors prescribe controller medications, which are inhaled corticosteroids, to be taken daily to control the inflammation in the airways associated with asthma.
 These work better the more consistently they are used.
 “In addition, for acute symptoms, we use rescue medicine, which is a form of albuterol.
 Children can take that whenever they need to, for example, if it seems like they are short of breath,” says Dr. Bryant-Stephens.
 She also recommends keeping all asthma medications together and monitoring when medications need to be refilled so that the child never is without his or her medicine.
 Additionally, having a spacer device, a tube that attaches to the inhaler, to help your child inhale the medication correctly is important and something to ask your provider about.
-(Here’s how to keep fall allergy and asthma flare-ups under control.)
+You might also consider getting a special nebulizer for kids to make treatment easier.

 Do the medications used to treat asthma in children have side effects?